afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 measures speed and distance when you cycle.
 And it's amazing.
 Watching the accumulated distance grow every time I cycle gives me new meaning to life.

-Apart from the accumulated distance I love knowing how fast I am going and how fast I have ever ridden.
+Apart from the accumulated distance I love knowing how fast I go and the fastest I have ever ridden.
 I like comparing distances of different routes, knowing how much I cycled every day, where the middle point of each route is and how badly the wind effects my usual routine.
 I wish I could communicate better why having a speedometer is awesome, but I can't.
 It just